Celhaus RR Litter (Lovely bred to Cantor)

 Sire: CANTOR VOM WENNER HAUS AT CELHAUS PTN, PTA, PTS, PTM, PTE, CGC, ATD, THDN

 UKC Nosework titles: PTN, PTA, PTS, PTM, PTE.
 There are five levels of difficulty (novice, advanced, superior, masters and elite) in each of five elements (exteriors, interiors, vehicles and containers).
 Before a dog can compete for a title, it must pass a pre-test to show that it will search for and find that particular odor.
 Cantor has passed all five pre-tests (Novice level is Birch, Advanced is Anise, Superior is Clove, Masters is Myrrh and Elite is Vetiver).
-He will compete for his novice interior title in May and other novice titles in October.
+He earned his novice interior title in May and will compete for other titles in October.

 NADAC Agility: Cantor has his first agility trial the end of April.
 Hopefully I’ll have some titles to add after that.